realitymediabook/realitymediabook.github.io/_chapters/chapter03-04.md

 Chapter 3 introduces principles of computer graphics (CG) that both AR and VR depend on to construct their version of visual reality for the viewer.
 In 3D CG, computer hardware and software must explicitly create all the elements of the scene that analog and even digital photography get "for free" when they focus and record the light from the world.
-The form and shape of the objects, the lighting and shading of the scene, and (for moving objects in a CG world) the physical behavior must all be calculated and recalulated each time the user moves their head and changes perspective.
+The form and shape of the objects, the lighting and shading of the scene, and (for moving objects in a CG world) the physical behavior must all be calculated and recalculated each time the user moves their head and changes perspective.
 Photorealism, the holy grail of computer graphics for decades, is often understood as making a CG scene that is indistinguishable from reality.
 But, as the name suggests, it measures reality in terms of photography (and film).
-A photorealistic image would be indistinguihable from a photograph.
+A photorealistic image would be indistinguishable from a photograph.
 A photorealistic animation would seem to be a live action film.
 So a perfect photorealistic graphic would achieve for the digital medium what the <a href="{{site.baseurl}}/chapters/chapter00-intro.html">LaCiotat myth</a> promised for film.